Guide to Library Policies

 There are two different kinds of computers available for use by NCC students, faculty, and staff in the library building.

-• A PC lab with 40 computers that is available when no class is in session.
-This lab can be reserved by faculty and staff using the campus IT system.
+• A PC lab with 40 computers that is available when no class is in session for general use.
+This lab can be reserved by faculty and staff through Coursedog.
 Classes of 25 people and smaller are asked to use other labs on campus.

 Lactation/Mother's Room